jlyon/blue-guide/README.md

 A complete system to visualize healthcare providers on a standalone searchable, filterable map.
 Includes mobile responsive version.
 For a live demo, go to http://blueguide.cohealthinitiative.org.

-This documentation was prepared by [Albatross Digital](http://albatrossdigital.com), who worked with the [Colorado Health Initiative](http:// cohealthinitiative.org) to build the inital Colorado Blue Guide.
+This documentation was prepared by [Albatross Digital](http://albatrossdigital.com), who worked with the [Colorado Consumer Health Initiative](http:// cohealthinitiative.org) to build the inital Colorado Blue Guide.

 Overview
 ========